 If you have vaginal cancer, the doctor will want to find out how far it has spread.
 This is called staging.
 Your doctor will want to find out the stage of your cancer to help decide what type of treatment is best for you.

 The stage is based on how much the cancer has grown or spread through the vagina.
-It also tells if the cancer has spread to other organs of your body that are close by or farther away.
+It also tells if the cancer has spread to lymph nodes or to other organs that are close by or far away.

 Your cancer can be stage 0, 1, 2, 3, or 4.
-Stage 0 is also called carcinoma in situ (CAR-sin-O-ma in SY-too).
+Stage 0 is also called carcinoma in situ.
 The lower the number, the less the cancer has spread.
 A higher number, like stage 4, means a more serious cancer that has grown or spread outside the vagina.
 Ask the doctor about the cancer stage and what it means for you.

 The treatment plan that’s best for you will depend on:

 Radiation is the main treatment for most women.
 It uses high-energy rays (like x-rays) to kill cancer cells.

 Radiation can be aimed at the vagina and/or lymph nodes from a machine outside the body.
 This is called external beam radiation.